What to Do at Disney World When it Rains (and What Rides Close at the Parks)

 Magic Kingdom is a good on a rainy day because:

-1) The stores in the Main Street Emporium are all interconnected, so you do quite a bit of shopping and/or travel from one end of Main Street to the other without stepping outside once.
-(A nice Disney World hack).
+- The stores in the Main Street Emporium are all interconnected, so you do quite a bit of shopping and/or travel from one end of Main Street to the other without stepping outside once.
+(A nice Disney World hack)

-2) There is not too much walking distance between attractions;
+- There is not too much walking distance between attractions

 The downside to Magic Kingdom is that a lot of rides close, especially if there is thunder and lightning.

-The general consensus is that Animal Kingdom is the worst park in the rain since, percentage-wise, a lot of the attractions will be closed.
+The general consensus is that Animal Kingdom is the worst park in the rain since:

 However, some people have had great experiences on a rainy day in Animal Kingdom.
-WhitneyAnne on the DisBoards describes her experience:
+WhitneyAnne on the DisBoards describes her rainy day experience there:

-We’ve been at AK in the pouring rain.
+We’ve been at Animal Kingdom in the pouring rain.
 We had a great time.
 We were able to ride Kali River Rapids for 3 or 4 times in a row without getting off.
 It didn’t matter if we got wet because we were already soaked.

 And ktml had this to say: